admhpr/national-animals/docs/README.md

 There are ofcousre more efficient and better ways to obtain data from [Wikipedia](https://en.wikipedia.org/w/api.php?action=parse&page=Flag_of_Ireland&format=json).

-However that was no the purpose of the project.
+However that was not the purpose of the project.

 ![tool-chain](img/info_national_animals.png)